 Units of an ETF are offered for sale on a continuous basis by this prospectus and there is no minimum or maximum number of Units of the ETF that may be issued.
 The Units of an ETF are offered for sale at a price equal to the net asset value of such Units next determined following the receipt of a subscription order.
 The base currency of the ETFs is Canadian dollars.
 The USD Units are denominated in U.S. dollars and the CAD Units are denominated in Canadian dollars.
-CDN\$ Hedged Units are similar to US\$ Unhedged Units of the same ETF but are intended for investors who wish to purchase and redeem Units of an ETF in Canadian dollars and hedge against currency fluctuations between the Canadian and U.S. dollar.
+CDN\$ Hedged Units are similar to US\$ Unhedged Units of the same ETF but are intended for investors who wish to purchase and redeem Units of an ETF in Canadian dollars.

-The TSX has conditionally approved the listing of the Units of the New ETFs.
-Listing of a New ETF is subject to the New ETF fulfilling all of the requirements of the TSX on or before January 2, 2026.
-Units of HMAX, HFIN, HYLD, AMAX, EMAX, FMAX and LMAX are currently listed and trading on the TSX.
+The TSX has conditionally approved the listing of the US\$ Unhedged Units of SMVP.
+The listing is subject to SMVP fulfilling all of the requirements of the TSX on or before May 13, 2026.
+Units of the ETFs, other than the US\$ Unhedged Units of SMVP, are currently listed and trading on the TSX.